b-rad-c/medium-stack/README.md

         + 🟡 image files
         + 🟡 image releases
         + 🟡 still images

++ 🔴 update backend
+    + 🔴 serve static files
+    + 🔴 add backend widget and list item models for each content model that will be used to generate the front end models
+    + 🔴 unittests

 + 🟢 UI auth
     + 🟢 login page
     + 🟢 account page